hitoshi-watase/sercrod/docs/reference/directives/event-click.md

   Side effects (writing to data, calling methods) are what matter.

 - Cleanup (optional)
-  If `cleanup.handlers` is enabled in the Nablla configuration, the original `@click` attribute is removed from the DOM after the listener is attached.
+  If `cleanup.handlers` is enabled in the Sercrod configuration, the original `@click` attribute is removed from the DOM after the listener is attached.
   The compiled HTML then shows only structural and standard attributes, not the `@click` source code.

 #### Evaluation timing and re-rendering

-`@click` participates in the normal render and update cycle for a Nablla host:
+`@click` participates in the normal render and update cycle for a Sercrod host:

 1. Structural directives such as `*if`, `*for`, `*each`, `*switch`, and `*include` decide whether the element is present.
    If the element is removed by a structural directive, no handler is attached.

-2. During attribute processing, Nablla recognises attributes starting with the configured event prefix (by default `"@"`).
+2. During attribute processing, Sercrod recognises attributes starting with the configured event prefix (by default `"@"`).
    Each event attribute (such as `@click`) is converted into a listener with its expression and modifiers.

 3. When the native `click` fires:
-   - Nablla builds the merged event scope (data plus `$event`, `$el`, and global fallback).
+   - Sercrod builds the merged event scope (data plus `$event`, `$el`, and global fallback).
-   - Nablla evaluates the expression.
+   - Sercrod evaluates the expression.
-   - If evaluation throws, Nablla logs the error (when `error.warn` is enabled) but does not halt the framework.
+   - If evaluation throws, Sercrod logs the error (when `error.warn` is enabled) but does not halt the framework.

-4. After the expression runs, Nablla decides how to re-render:
+4. After the expression runs, Sercrod decides how to re-render:

    - It reads the `events.non_mutating` list from configuration.
    - It treats `click` as a mutating event by default (so it usually causes an update).
-   - For clicks on form controls (inputs, textareas, selects, or contentEditable elements) Nablla prefers a lightweight child update to preserve focus.
+   - For clicks on form controls (inputs, textareas, selects, or contentEditable elements) Sercrod prefers a lightweight child update to preserve focus.
-   - For other clicks, Nablla triggers a full host update unless the modifiers override this (see `.update` and `.noupdate`).
+   - For other clicks, Sercrod triggers a full host update unless the modifiers override this (see `.update` and `.noupdate`).

 You usually do not need to call any manual update function.
 Changing data in `@click` handlers is sufficient to trigger re-renders according to these rules.